jiegec/blog-source/_posts/2016-02-17-tips-in-os-x.markdown

 Shift+Command+3: Capture fullscreen.

 Shift+Command+4: Capture region.
 Press space to capture window.
+Hold option and drag you capture a region with its center in where you started dragging and one of its corners under your cursor.

 Ctrl+Above: Capture to clipboard.